 Membership and Structure of Special Interest Groups

 Special interest group membership is open to all ISPOR members.
 You may join a Special Interest Group at any time, and you do not need to be an expert in the topic area.
 You can join a group to learn more about the topic by attending webinars, journal clubs, virtual sessions, and network with other members.

-There are opportunities to become more active in leadership roles, such as special interest group chair-elect, chair, past chair or a co-chair of member engagement or key project.
+There are opportunities to become more active in leadership roles, such as special interest group chair-elect, chair, past chair or an operational lead or a co-chair of member engagement or key project.
 Diversity in stakeholders, geographic area, gender, and racial diversity is supported.

 All publications and work products are published on the special interest group’s webpage.

 Each special interest group is led by a Chair, Chair-Elect and Past Chair who serve in each position for a 1-year term resulting in a 3-year commitment.

 They are assisted in this by an Operational Lead, Member Engagement Co-Chairs and Key Project Co-Chairs